GUARD: Guided Unlearning and Retention via Data Attribution for Large Language Models: Method: GUARD

 where $\omega_i$ is the unlearning weight of datapoint $(x_i, y_i)$ from Section \ref{subsec:method-weight}.
-Following the GA framework in (Eq. \ref{eq:prelim-GA}) as an example, the model update rule under GUARD becomes:
+Using the GA framework in (Eq. \ref{eq:prelim-GA}) as an example, the model update rule under GUARD becomes:

-As discussed in Section~\ref{subsec:method-weight}, such unlearning weight allocation (Eq. \ref{eq:GA-guard-update}) mitigates unintended forgetting of retained knowledge while preserving effective forgetting of undesired information (GUARD objectives for methods other than Gradient Ascent are described in Appendix~\ref{subsec:apdx-guard-obj} and Appendix\ref{subsec:apdx-guard-algo}).
+As discussed in Section~\ref{subsec:method-weight}, such an unlearning weight allocation (Eq. \ref{eq:GA-guard-update}) mitigates unintended forgetting of retained knowledge while it also ensures effective forgetting of undesired information (GUARD objectives for methods other than Gradient Ascent are described in Appendix~\ref{subsec:apdx-guard-obj} and Appendix~\ref{subsec:apdx-guard-algo}).

 \textbf{The GUARD algorithm.} The descriptions in Sections~\ref{subsec:method-pipeline}–\ref{subsec:method-algo} are summarized in Algorithm~\ref{alg:GUARD}, which outlines the implementation of GUARD within the GA unlearning framework (Eq.\ref{eq:prelim-GA}).
-We adopt the standard unlearning protocol with a single forget epoch~\cite{yao2024machine}, although the algorithm naturally generalizes to multiple unlearning epochs if needed.
+We adopt the standard unlearning protocol with a single forget epoch~\cite{yao2024machine}, although the algorithm naturally generalizes to multiple unlearning epochs as needed.